-For the 2017-2018 year, all non-employee directors also received annual grants of restricted stock under the Company's 2015 Stock Incentive Plan.
-The number of shares of restricted stock awarded to each non-employee director was equal to fifty percent of the total cash fees payable to that director for a service year.
-As required by the plan, the restricted stock awards were determined by dividing fifty percent of the total cash fees payable to each non-employee director by the fair market value (as defined in the 2015 Stock Incentive Plan) of the Company's Common Stock on the award date and rounding to the nearest whole share.
+The restricted stock awards were determined by dividing eighty-seven and one-half percent of the total cash fees payable to each non-employee director by the fair market value (as defined in the 2015 Stock Incentive Plan) of the Company's Common Stock on the award date and rounding to the nearest whole share.
 The restricted stock will become fully vested, and the restrictions applicable to the restricted stock will lapse, on:

-- § the first anniversary of the grant date if the non-employee director remains on the Board to that date; or - § if earlier, when the director dies or is disabled, the Annual Meeting following the director's attainment of age 75, or a change in control of the Company.
+- the first anniversary of the grant date if the non-employee director remains on the Board to that date; or - if earlier, when the director dies or is disabled, the Annual Meeting following the director's attainment of age 75, or a change in control of the Company.

-In September of 2017, the Board of Directors amended the 2015 Stock Incentive Plan to permit directors to defer the receipt of their annual grant of restricted stock to the date they terminate their service with the Company.
-This amendment, while adopted in 2017, will first apply to annual grants of restricted stock award to directors for service related to the 2018-2019 year.
+In September of 2017, the Board of Directors amended the 2015 Stock Incentive Plan to permit directors to defer the receipt of their annual grant of restricted stock to a future date.
+This amendment, while adopted in 2017, first applied to annual grants of restricted stock award to directors for service related to the 2018-2019 year.